Diamond Drill Articles

 MICRO DRILL RUN OUT

-run out is the greatest contributor to micro drill breakage and accuracy problems.
+Run out is the greatest contributor to micro drill breakage and accuracy problems.
 While runout can be tolerated to some extent when drilling larger holes, small hole drilling is extremely sensitive to runout.
 Axial runout causes overheating, poor hole quality, breakage, and short drill life.
 Radial runout, or “whipping”, causes breakage both in and out of the material, as well as drill wander when drilling high aspect holes.
 A big help in the drastic reduction of spindle run out has been the elimination of collars on the drill bit.

 Share this Article with Friend or Colleague